 It is important to understand that bloat caused by GDV can cause a dog to go into shock in as little as one hour.
 This is why rapid veterinarian intervention is necessary.

-Because the symptoms of food bloat (simply eating too much) and GDV are so similar, it is important to call the vet immediately.
+Because the symptoms of your dog’s food bloat (simply eating too much) and GDV are so similar, it is important to call the vet immediately.
 She may inquire about Fido’s symptoms, and she may offer some methods you can try at home.
 She may also recommend bringing the dog in immediately.
 Typically, an X-ray is the best way to determine that your dog is simply suffering from food bloat rather than GDV.

 What Causes Bloat in Dogs?